Non-local interactions in moir\'e Hubbard systems

 For single-particle potentials that are strongly attractive on lattice sites, like those of atomic-scale ionic crystals, Wannier-functions are well localized, and non-local interactions that require overlap between distinct Wannier functions are usually negligible.
 In the intermediate case of $d$-band electrons in an elemental transition metal crystal Hubbard estimated that $U_0 \sim 20$ eV, $U_1\sim 6$ eV, $A\sim 0.5$ eV and $X,P\sim 1/40$ eV \cite{HubbardUterms}.
 Because nearest-neighbor interaction terms can be reduced by screening, it is sometimes justified to retain only $U_0$, yielding the standard on-site Hubbard model.
 In general, a less attractive potential has more extended Wannier functions, modifying the relationship between the various interaction terms.
 Non-local interactions have been considered previously in extended Hubbard model theories of polyacetyline \cite{KivelsonSSH,TinkaGammel1,TinkaGammel2}, where they enhance dimerization, and can produce a ferromagnetic phase but only in parameter ranges that appear to be unphysical.
 Because the assisted hopping interaction may acquire a large multiplicative factor related to lattice geometry, it can play a significant role even when much smaller than $U_0$, potentially causing pairing and leading to superconductivity \cite{HirschMarsiglio, Hirsch}.
 In the following we address the importance of non-local terms in twisted TMD heterobilayers, concentrating on their role in determining $\nu=1$ ground state properties.

-In the regime of large $a_M$, the modulation potential minima can be approximated by a set of harmonic potentials centered on moir\'e lattice sites \cite{FengchengHubbard}.
+From eigenvectors and eigenvalues of the continuum model's topmost band we obtain Wannier functions localized at moir\'e lattice sites and evaluate extended Hubbard model parameters $t_{i,j}$ and $V_{i,j,k,l}$, shown as lines with dots in Fig. \ref{fig:Uterms}, as described in \cite{Supplemental}.
+As a consistency check, we compare our extended Hubbard model parameters with the ones obtained in the regime of large $a_M$, where the modulation potential minima can be approximated by a set of harmonic potentials centered on moir\'e lattice sites \cite{FengchengHubbard} and analytic control is possible.
 In this limit, the Wannier functions are

 where $a_W=\kappa^{1/4}\sqrt{a_M}$ is the Wannier function width and $\kappa=\hbar^2/(16 \pi^2 V_m m^* \cos(120^{\circ}+\psi) )$ varies inversely with modulation potential strength.
 In this approximation $a_M\sim a_0/\theta$, with $a_0$ the active layer's lattice constant.
 We find that the near-neighbor hopping amplitude is